ssant96/haas_new_adapter/Adapter/ReadMe.md

 ### How to run the adapter

 At the Learning Factory, the adapter file is currently running in the Raspberry Pi which is connected to the Learning Factory's Wi-Fi.
-To run it, simply have python installed and run 'python haasAdapter.py' or 'python3 haasAdapter.py' depending on your system.
+To run it, simply have python and PySerial installed and run 'python haasAdapter.py' or 'python3 haasAdapter.py' depending on your system.
 - If the values are being read correctly, the script should print out the values being read and the values being outputted (values followed by the "OUT:")
 - If the configuration files were set up correctly, accessing localhost:5001 or whichever port specified, should show on the agent that the values were correctly received.